de4a-eu/toop-connector-ng/README.md

 ## Status

-Status on `2.0.0-beta5`
+2020-06-01: release of `2.0.0-beta5`
-* Improved the validation API to create less false positives
+* Improved the validation API to create no more false positives
+* Improved response of `/user/submit/...` if the SMP lookup failed
+* The metadata of incoming messages are preserved and forwarded to DC/DP
 * Note the changed Schematron rules in "toop-commons-ng" 2.0.0-beta5
-* Improved response of `/user/submit/...` if the SMP lookup failed

 2020-05-26: release of `2.0.0-beta4`
 * Initial version of TOOP Connector that can exchange files